StackItHQ/stackit-hiring-assignment-kunnduu/README.md

 3. Select preprocessing options.
 4. View the preprocessed data in the web app.
 5. Enter the Google Sheet ID and update the Google Sheet with the processed data.
-6. Finally after this you can see your preprocessed file uploaded to the google sheet
+6. Finally after this you can see your preprocessed file uploaded to the Google sheet

 This script provides an efficient way to preprocess and upload CSV data to Google Sheets for further analysis.